-50 Best Stand-Up Comedy Tips
+50 Best Stand-Up Comedy Tips – Learn How to Be a Comedian

-While there are hundreds of comedy tips to choose from, applying these 50 stand-up comedy tips are going to help you at every level of your comedy career.
+While there are hundreds of comedy tips to choose from, applying these 50 stand-up comedy tips are going to help you learn how to be a comedian.
 Whether you’re an aspiring comedian with stage fright or you’re getting paid gigs, these comedy tips can still take you to the next level.

-TIPS FOR WRITING STAND-UP COMEDY
+STAND-UP COMEDY TIPS FOR WRITING FUNNY JOKES

 More likely than not, the audience will identify with your crazy reaction to a situation and you’ll end up creating a strong rapport with the audience and getting some huge laughs at the same time.
 POV isn’t a place where you want to “air on the side of caution.”